Family reunification with EU citizens

 a life partner with whom the person has credibly demonstrated a long-term relationship that does not allow for any further life partnership of the same kind and both partners are not married.

-In addition to the question of whether the person is a close relative, the security of the person's livelihood must also be checked (see reference in Section 11 Paragraph 5 FreizügG/EU to Section 5 AufenthG).
-It must also be noted that the right of residence does not exist by virtue of Union law, but is granted after the application has been submitted on the basis of a discretionary decision .
-While family reunification with Union citizens is therefore automatically valid (so-called declaratory effect), this right must first be granted by the authorities for close relatives of EU citizens (so-called constitutive effect ).
+In addition to determining whether the person is a close relative, the applicant's means of subsistence must also be assessed (see the reference in Section 11 (5) of the FreizügG/EU to Section 5 of the AufenthG).
+It must also be noted that the right of residence does not exist by virtue of EU law, but is granted after application based on a discretionary decision .
+Thus, while family reunification with EU citizens is automatically valid (so-called declaratory effect), this right must first be granted by the authorities for close relatives of EU citizens (so-called constitutive effect ).

 6. FAQ